InterLibrary Loan: Frequently Asked Questions

 Freecycle Art Supplies Old art supplies, foam core, fabric, paper, mat boards, wallpaper, markers, pencils, etc., can be brought to Room A739 of the Department of Student Life to share with the FIT community.
 Contact Professor J. Philip Milio for more information.

 • Sustainability at FIT SustainabilityatFIT was established by Arthur Kopelman, PhD in conjunction with the FIT Sustainability Group, a forerunner of the current Faculty Senate Ad-Hoc Sustainability Committe, to inculcate the concepts of sustainability into all aspects of what we do at FIT.
-Those interested can join a listserve by going to the website and clicking on the link at the bottom of the page.
+Those interested can join an email list by going to the website and clicking on the link at the bottom of the page.

 • FIT Sustainability Council

-•Sustainable Design Club at FIT Looking for students interested in participating on ideas and suggestions about projects, discussions or speakers.
-Coordinated by Rachel Jones rachel_jones@fitnyc.edu, Marlene Middlemiss & Georgia Kalivas georgia_kalivas@fitnyc.edu are co-faculty advisors
+• Sustainable Design Club at FIT Seeks students interested in developing ideas and supporting projects, discussions or speakers.
+Marlene Middlemiss & Georgia Kalivas georgia_kalivas@fitnyc.edu are co-faculty advisors.
+Email Sus_Design@fitnyc.edu for information.

 • UNWANTED MAIL: Identify the mail you wish to stop receiving and contact Patrick Watson Patrick_Watson@fitnyc.edu 7-4764 at the Mail Center for more information.